edgeless-project/edgeless/docs/CONTRIBUTING_GUIDE.md

 ## Licensing

 * When making a significant contribution to a file in the repository:
-  1. Add yourself he [list of contributors](CONTRIBUTORS.txt) and adhere to the license.
+  1. Add yourself to the [list of contributors](CONTRIBUTORS.txt) and adhere to the license.
   2. Add one `SPDX-FileCopyrightText` line to the beginning of the file, as the last one before the line with `SPDX-License-Identifier`
 * Do not taint this repository with incompatible licenses: everything not MIT-licensed